 To take advantage of your credit card’s travel-related benefits, you’ll need to have purchased your travel with your credit card.
 Additionally, any additional coverage you have that’s applicable, such as travel insurance, health insurance, protections offered by your airline or government benefits will need to be applied first before you can use the insurance offered by your credit card.

-For emergency evacuation, you must be traveling at least 100 miles from home for the Chase Sapphire Reserve® and The Platinum Card® from American Express, and 75 miles from home for the Citi Prestige® Credit Card.
+For emergency evacuation, you must be traveling at least 100 miles from home for the Chase Sapphire Reserve®, and 75 miles from home for the Citi Prestige® Credit Card.
 Your home is typically determined by your billing address.
-The Chase Sapphire Reserve® requires your trip to be more than five days but no longer than 60 days, the Citi Prestige® Credit Card requires your trip to be less than 60 days and The Platinum Card® from American Express requires your trip to be 90 days or less.
+The Chase Sapphire Reserve® requires your trip to be more than five days but no longer than 60 days, and the Citi Prestige® Credit Card requires your trip to be less than 60 days.

 There are a number of exceptions that aren’t covered by your emergency evacuation benefit.
 The biggest is anything not deemed a necessary emergency by your benefits administrator and a medical professional, and pre-existing conditions.

 Other common exceptions include trips taken for the purpose of medical tourism, illness or injury that is self-inflicted or a result of illegal activity or war, and travel to countries deemed unsafe by the U.S. government.

 If you ever end up having a medical emergency when traveling, your credit card could be your saving grace.
 Not only can an emergency evacuation benefit save you thousands of dollars, but emergency transportation can make sure your loved one is by your side if you’re stuck in a foreign country with a serious injury or illness.
 Insurance for trip cancellation and interruption, baggage delay and loss, and emergency medical care can also be a big money-saver.
 The next time your vacation goes awry, check to see if your credit card can help you out.